times/canteenbot/README.md

 ## Scraper

-The scraper function scrapes the canteen’s website on a regular basis, converts the results to JSON and places the resulting files on a server.
+The `scraper` function scrapes the canteen’s website on a regular basis, converts the results to JSON and places the resulting files on S3.

-TODO: rewrite this as a Serverless function.

 ## Slack